peps143/sector-ai-agent/README.md

 ---

 ## Responsible AI Design
 This project was built with responsible AI principles embedded from the start, not added as an afterthought.

-**Human-in-the-loop:** Every response includes a TRACe quality score.
-Responses scoring below 75 display a visible warning — *"Low confidence — recommend human review before acting on this insight."* The Risk Agent specifically surfaces uncertainty rather than hiding it.
+Human-in-the-loop design: A dedicated Validation Agent checks every answer against its source documents before synthesis — scoring grounding confidence from 0 to 100 and flagging unverified claims.
+Responses scoring below 75 display a visible warning: "Low confidence — recommend human review before acting on this insight."
+The Risk Agent surfaces uncertainty rather than hiding it.
+Together these ensure a human remains in the decision chain before insights are acted upon.

-**Source transparency:** Every answer cites the exact documents retrieved, with page numbers.
+Source transparency: Every answer cites the exact documents retrieved, with page numbers.
 Users can verify the source before trusting the insight.

-**Hallucination monitoring:** The live dashboard tracks hallucination flag rates over time.
+Hallucination monitoring: The live dashboard tracks hallucination flag rates over time.
 A sustained rate above 5% triggers a knowledge base review.

-**Scope honesty:** When the knowledge base lacks relevant documents, the agent says so explicitly rather than generating a plausible-sounding but unsourced answer.
+Scope honesty: When the knowledge base lacks relevant documents, the agent says so explicitly rather than generating a plausible-sounding but unsourced answer.

 ---